Mayors from 50 cities compete for the World Mayor Award 2008. Vote now for the mayor you believe most deserves to win. Vote now

 The role of this section expanded significantly owing to an increase in the variety of the types of bond issued by North Carolina municipal bond issuers.
 Although this section handles a variety of types of financing, such as industrial revenue bonds, bond issues for private colleges and universities, and bond issues for private not-for-profit hospitals, its primary responsibility lies in direct financings for local governments.

-The Institute of Government at the University of North Carolina
+The School of Government at the University of North Carolina

-The Institute of Government (the “IOG)” plays a major part in the maintenance of the system.
+Originally established as the Institute of Government (the “SOG)” plays a major part in the maintenance of the system.
 Since 1931, the IOG has conducted schools and short courses for city, county and state officials.
+In 2001, the University created the School of Government, which encompasses the work of the former Institute of Government.
 The Institute has been a source of inspiration for institutions in other states, including those in Georgia, New Jersey and New York.
-It continues to attract national and international interest, with the Improvement and Development Agency (IdeA) of the United Kingdom showing similar features in a more limited framework of application.
+Its successor continues to attract national and international interest.
+The School frequently shares information about state and local government structure and issues with delegations of visiting international officials.

 Public Finance Benefits Offered By Decentralization